-The deferred amount on refunding is amortized in the Statement of Activities, but not in governmental funds.
+The deferred amount on refunding is amortized in the Statement of Activities, but not at the fund level.
 This is the amount of current year amortization.

 Deferred amount on refunding amortization \$ (2,093)

 Long-term debt transactions

 Repayments of bond principal are reported as an expenditure in the governmental funds and, thus, have the effect of reducing fund balance because current financial resources have been used.